How to Install a Chain Link Fence in 7 Easy Steps

 Checking Building Codes and Regulations

-• Minimum distances that the fence must be set back from your property lines
+• Minimum setback distances from property lines

 Obtaining Necessary Permits